ChrisChoi314/suppression_paper/README.md

   250 separation angles, 120 mass-ratio samples, isotropic `sin(xi) dxi`
   weighting, `f = 1.97679899027005 nHz`, `L_a = 500 ly`, and
   `L_b = 10000 ly`.

-`CONTENTS.md` lists every delivered artifact and `SHA256SUMS` records a checksum for every delivered file other than the checksum file itself.